 Step Sheet: Click here to download.

 But also, Reggae Cowboy by the Bellamy Brothers got a cool line dance that endures to this day.
-I really love the diamond shuffles in this dance.
+I love the diamond shuffles in this dance.
 One way I’ve heard this explained when taught is to think of them like shuffling to first base, backward to second, then forward again to third, and then that final 1/8th turn has you shuffling to the pitcher’s mound!

 16. Turn Me Loose – Nadia Friel (2008)